-A – Careful consideration and planning was used when designing the remediation for this site.
-Extensive testing and analysis was used at all stages, including planning and during the active remediation.
-The extensive and thorough scientific work shows there is no health hazard to your community.
+A – The extensive and thorough scientific work shows there is no health hazard to your community.

 Q – What steps did you take to remove the contaminants?

-Q – Why did you go the Appeals Board?
+Q – Why did you go the Environmental Appeals Board?

 A – The remediation plan we proposed for the neighbouring lands and that was accepted by Alberta Environment and Parks included a significant amount of soil and ground water testing prior to development.
 All this data was submitted to Alberta Environment and Parks for review and their comments were addressed from 2011 to 2014.
-After the approved plans were implemented and significant remediation work has been completed, Alberta Environment and Parks began to request additional sampling for the neighbouring lands that we believe was redundant to the testing we had already completed.
-Despite our efforts to clarify the issues, Alberta Environment and Parks refused to meet and discuss the matter.
+After the approved plans were implemented and significant remediation work had been completed, Alberta Environment and Parks began to request additional sampling for the neighbouring lands that we believe was redundant to the testing we had already completed.
+The Alberta Environment and Parks Compliance Director also indicated that we did not have permission to build the berm and that the soil in the berm was likely a hazardous waste.
+Despite our efforts to clarify the issues, Alberta Environment and Parks refused to accept the work done from 2010 to 2014 and the technical staff would not meet to discuss the matter.
 Orders were issued in 2016 in relation to neighbouring lands and the appropriate recourse available to us was to go to the Environmental Appeals Board, an independent expert tribunal.
-The appeals are currently being considered by the Board.

 Q – What is going to happen to the value of my home?